 It’s important to get close enough to failure.
 We’ve intentionally chosen lifts that are easy to learn and fairly safe to perform.
 That doesn’t mean we should lift recklessly, but it does mean that we should push ourselves.
 If you aren’t sure how close to failure you’re getting, try taking a set all the way to muscular failure.
 We don’t want to leave more than 1–3 reps in the tank, so it’s important to test ourselves to make sure we aren’t stopping too far away from failure.

 After a few weeks, we recommend moving onto a periodized program.
 That way we’re progressing the exercises, the rep ranges, and the number of sets you’re doing each week.
 This is important because as we adapt to our workouts, we grow bigger, stronger, and also tougher, reducing the stimulus you get from your workouts but also allowing you to handle more rigorous training.
 If we’re increasing your training volume as your tolerance for training volume increases, it should lead to faster muscle growth over time.
 (Almost every hypertrophy expert recommends this approach, it works well in practice, and it makes sense mechanistically, but so far, periodization has only been proven to increase strength gains, not hypertrophy.)

-The other thing is that a lot of repetition helps during your first few weeks of training.
+Repetition helps during your first few weeks of training.
 It flattens the learning curve and gives you plenty of practice with each lift.
-But as you gain more experience, you can start doing a wider variety of exercises.
+As you gain more experience, you can start doing a wider variety of exercises.
 This can lead to more balanced muscle growth, it can reduce wear and tear on your joints, and it can help prevent muscle growth plateaus.
-For instance, Monday’s workout could have biceps curls and triceps extensions, Wednesday’s workout could have shoulder raises and crunches, and Friday’s workout could chest flyes and rear delt flyes.

 FREE Bulking Mini-Course